AdobeDocs/document-services/src/pages/use-cases/page-content/agreements-and-contracts/nda-creation.md

 1. Within the application layer, query the database to collect relevant data for a custom NDA and create a JSON data model
 2. Design a branded NDA in Microsoft Word
-3. Send the template and data to Adobe Document Generation API to output a merged PDF which can be sent using [Adobe Sign API](https://www.adobe.io/apis/documentcloud/sign.html)
+3. Send the template and data to Adobe Document Generation API to output a merged PDF which can be sent using [Adobe Acrobat Sign API](https://www.adobe.io/apis/documentcloud/sign.html)
 4. Track engagement and understand learning needs by using analytics events tracked in embedded PDF documents

 ### Building in Power Automate